-The more expensive the phone is, the tougher it will be to pass a check - you'll have more luck with a contract on a cheaper mobile.
+Additionally, the more expensive the phone is, the tougher it will be to pass a check.
+If you have a bad credit rating, you'll have more luck with a contract on a cheaper mobile.

-You may also have more luck buying a deal from a reseller, such as Affordable Mobiles or Mobile Phones Direct, rather than direct from a network.
+You may also have more luck buying a deal from a reseller, such as Affordable Mobiles or Mobile Phones Direct, rather than directly from a network.

-If you try and fail to sign up to a contract because of your credit history, however, the best thing to do is save up and buy a phone outright, and get a SIM to put in it.
+If you’re turned down for a contract because of your credit history, however, the best thing to do is save up and buy a phone outright, and get a SIM to put in it.

 How can I get a new iPhone with bad credit?

-Your best chance of getting one if you've got bad credit is saving so you're able to afford to buy it SIM-free and off-contract.
-Or investigating retailers that specialise in contracts for customers with bad credit, who may be able to help you.
+If you’ve got bad credit, your best chance of getting a top-end iPhone is to save up, so you can afford to buy it SIM-free and off-contract.
+You could also try looking into retailers that specialise in contracts for customers with bad credit, who may be able to help you.